NVIDIA/aistore/docs/cli/object.md

 ## Get object and print it to standard output

-Get the `imagenet_train-000010.tgz` object from the `imagenet` AWS bucket and write it to standard output.
+Get the `imagenet_train-000010.tgz` object from the `imagenet` AWS bucket and write it to standard output:

 ```console
 $ ais object get aws://imagenet/imagenet_train-000010.tgz -